-The two-year program includes a summer fieldwork/research option (see summer research program).
+The two-year program includes a summer fieldwork option (see SUMMER RESEARCH PROGRAM below), providing hands-on opportunities to shadow administrators, analyze organizational dynamics, and evaluate curriculum.
 Projects that entail human subjects research go through the University's Institutional Review Board (IRB).
 Under the supervision of a principal faculty advisor, students integrate their fieldwork and educational research to produce a master's thesis for graduation.